 Spousal support, also called alimony, is a sum of money usually paid by one spouse to another spouse for the support and maintenance of the spouse.
-The factors considered by the court in awarding spousal support are as follows:

 - Past relations and conduct of the parties (fault)